afcastano/aws-gcp-migration/README.md

+# WORK IN PROGRESS

-# DEMO Terraform Wordpress in AWS with VPN to GCP
+# DEMO: Velostrata migration from Wordpress in AWS to GCP using Terraform

 Demo steps: